Difference between strip-style and midstream style tests by HomeTest.gr

-There are 2 main test types suitable for home use.
+There are 2 main ovulation test and pregnancy test types suitable for home use.

 These are the strip and midstream style tests.